FranbonAhmed/red-brand-canners-optimization/README.md

 This portfolio case study models a food manufacturer's production, purchasing, capacity, line-opening, and raw-material contracting decisions using **Python and Gurobi**.

-The project originated as a **three-person graduate optimization workshop**.
+The project originated as a collaborative graduate optimization workshop.
 This public repository is a professional portfolio adaptation maintained by **Franbon Ahmed Mohammed**.

 > **Copyright note:** the original course case handout is not included or reproduced.
 The repository contains only the mathematical formulation, derived results from the submitted analysis, and clearly labeled portfolio extensions.